-- 1. Draft/revise procedures; - 2.
-Conduct consultations as appropriate and revise the draft as necessary during the consultation process; and - 3.
+1. Draft/revise procedures;

+- 2. Conduct consultations as appropriate and revise the draft as necessary during the consultation process; and - 3.
 Submit the final draft of the procedures to the Procedure Owner for approval, who will then inform the relevant Councils by means of an agenda information item.
-The Procedure Owner will forward an electronic Word version of the final approved procedures to SPA.
+The Procedure Owner will forward an electronic Word version of the final approved procedures to the Manager, Judicial and Academic Affairs